opencomputeproject/SAI/doc/SAI_Proposal_Generic_Extensions.md

 - Support ability to add user features
 - Support device-specific capabilities
 - Rapid application prototyping

+SAI already supports extensions in a static manner via the experimental directory.
+They allow implementations to statically update SAI with new object types and attributes.
+This proposal allows for a more dynamic definition of new SAI objects and attributes.
+While it would not completely eliminate modifying SAI for more complex cases, this proposal will allow for new functionality without major SAI changes.

 The purpose of this document is to introduce these new entities and how they can be leveraged to extend data plane functionality.
 1. sai_json_t - New SAI datatype